iameenalam/Digital-Agency-Website/README.md

 # Digital Agency Website

-This digital agency website, named **Digency**, is crafted with ReactJS and serves as a showcase for various digital solutions.
+**Digency** is a digital agency website crafted with ReactJS which serves as a showcase for various digital solutions.
 Designed with a modern and user-friendly approach, the site aims to highlight top-notch digital services and solutions in a clean and engaging manner.

 ### Key Features